erduotong/nuitka-doc-zh/docs/--help.md

 For already compiled extension modules, where there is both a source file and an extension module, normally the extension module is used, but it should be better to compile the module from available source code for best performance.
-If not desired, there is --no- prefer-source-code to disable warnings about it.
+If not desired, there is --no-prefer-source-code to disable warnings about it.
 Default off.
 ```